Couapy/dynhost-updater/README.md

 password=mypassword
 ```

-If you want to add a new domain to update, you can paste a new section.
+If you want more domains, just create new sections.

-## Install CRON service

-> sudo touch /var/log/DynDNSUpdate.log

-`*/15 *  * * *   root    /bin/python3 /path/to/your/update.py >> /var/log/DynDNSUpdate.log`